 Several studies have investigated whether exercise improves hot flushes, but the existing evidence does not show that exercise helps to reduce hot flushes or night sweats6.

 Nonetheless, exercise has other benefits and may improve quality of life, cognitive functioning, depression, sleep patterns, fatigue, bone density, weight maintenance and cardiovascular disease.
-For guidelines on exercise, see the AMS information sheet Lifestyle advice for healthy ageing.
+For guidelines on exercise, see the AMS information sheet Weight management and healthy ageing.

 Mind- and body-based therapies and practices